Executive Sous Chef

 Executive Sous Chef Interview Questions and Answers

-Q1.
-How you can handle blast cheelee
+Q. How do you handle a blast chiller?

 Handling blast chiller involves quick cooling of food to prevent bacterial growth and maintain quality.